-Students start in Year 7 with a broad base of 17 subjects including Latin, French and Design Technology.
-Unusually, Science is delivered separately as Biology, Chemistry and Physics from the first year.
-In Year 8 students add Creative Textiles and a second Modern Foreign Language (either German or Spanish) to their programmes and can opt to take Design Technology or Latin.
-In Year 9 students continue with their second language and can also opt to take Creative Textiles, Design Technology, Latin or PE Theory.
+Pupils start in Year 7 with a broad base of subjects including Latin, French and Three Dimensional Design.
+Science is delivered separately as Biology, Chemistry and Physics from the first year.
+In Year 8, pupils opt to study a second Modern Foreign Language (either German or Spanish) and they also choose to study one from Three Dimensional Design or Food Preparation & Nutrition, and one from Classical Civilisation or Latin.
+Year 8 students also study Textiles within their Fine Art lessons.
+In Year 9 students are able to choose whether to continue with one or two foreign languages.
+Depending on their choice, pupils may also opt to study one or three from Classical Civilisation, Food Preparation & Nutrition, Latin, Sports Leadership, Textiles or Three Dimensional Design.
 Study and Research Skills and Personal, Social, Health and Economic Education (PSHEE), feature as discrete subjects from Year 7.

 Learning Beyond the Classroom

 At Walthamstow Hall learning is not confined to the classroom and the many clubs and activities offered are designed to engage a wide range of interests.
 Opportunity for all is a reality here.
-Students are encouraged to leave any preconceptions they have of themselves at the door and everyone is encouraged to ‘have a go’.
+Pupils are encouraged to leave any preconceptions they have of themselves at the door and everyone is encouraged to ‘have a go’.
 The extended lunch break is designed specifically to allow time for practices, rehearsals and clubs throughout the week, in addition to those activities offered before school and after normal lesson times.